RenderKit/embree/README.md

 and only the parameter range specified by the `tnear`/`tfar` interval is considered valid.

-The ray segment must be in the range $[0, ∞]$, thus ranges that start behind the ray origin are not allowed, but ranges can reach to infinity.
+The ray segment must be in the range $[0, \infty]$, thus ranges that start behind the ray origin are not allowed, but ranges can reach to infinity.
 For rays inside a ray stream, `tfar` \< `tnear` identifies an inactive ray.